-With municipal elections behind us we are challenged to name one Indiana city council with a majority of members committed to smaller government.
+We were challenged recently to name one Indiana city council with a majority of members committed to smaller government.

-We can’t.
-Indeed, we can’t remember one — ever.
+We could not.
+Indeed, we couldn’t remember one — ever.
 It is attestation that we’re losing the battle and the war.
 It’s time to change the strategy

 For starters, we have to stop . . . doing what we’re doing, that is.

 A common excuse of the local party chairmen is their difficulty finding candidates with a truly constrained vision of how government should relate to a citizenry.

 That shouldn’t be a surprise.
 We’re not trying to win and retain office at all cost, selling influence along the way.
 Rather, we want to further the principles of limited government.
 Many are willing to sign up for the former, only a few for the latter.

 And those who merely like the sound of “councilmen” in front of their name haven’t been much help — in winning office or governing wisely.
 Nor have our congressmen, legislators, prosecutors, governors or even county chairmen proven to be reliable allies in this struggle, many of them captured early by the lure of a political career.

 Most grievous, corporate ownership has displaced the hometown proprietary media that once questioned the untenable, that spoke truth to power for both Republicans and Democrats.